Murders of Raul and Brisenia Flores

 Father and daughter murdered in Arivaca, Arizona, U.S.

 On May 30, 2009, 29-year-old Raul Flores Jr. and his daughter, nine-year-old Brisenia Ylianna Flores, were murdered during a home invasion in Arivaca, Arizona.
-The perpetrators were Shawna Forde, Jason Eugene Bush and Albert Gaxiola, all members of Forde's vigilante nativist group, Minutemen American Defense (MAD).
+The perpetrators were Shawna Forde, Jason Eugene Bush and Albert Gaxiola, all members of Forde's vigilante and nativist group, Minutemen American Defense (MAD).
 Gina Gonzalez, the victims' wife and mother, was wounded but survived the attack after exchanging gunfire with the intruders, wounding Bush.

 In 2011, all three assailants were convicted of murder.
 Forde and Bush were sentenced to death, while Gaxiola was sentenced to life in prison without parole.

 Attack

 Shawna Forde and her accomplices gained entry into the Flores home by claiming they were officials looking for fugitives.
-The suspects had the expectation of finding money and drugs that could be sold to finance Forde's vigilante nativist group, Minutemen American Defense (MAD), which patrolled Arizona's border with Mexico.
+The suspects had the expectation of finding money and drugs that could be sold to finance Forde's vigilante and nativist group, Minutemen American Defense (MAD), which patrolled Arizona's border with Mexico.
 When they found no drugs, the intruders took inexpensive jewelry and fatally shot 29-year-old Raul Flores Jr. and his daughter, nine-year-old Brisenia Ylianna Flores.

 Gina Marie Gonzalez, the 31-year-old wife of Raul Flores and the mother of Brisenia, was in the home during the attack and was shot three times.
 She survived when she pretended to be dead.
 After the assailants left the home, Gonzalez called 9-1-1 and armed herself with her husband's handgun.
 While Gonzalez was on the phone, the assailants re-entered the home, and Gonzalez exchanged fire with the attackers, wounding Bush in the leg.
 The killers then fled.
 Gonzalez identified two men and a white woman as the attackers.
 She identified Bush as the one who had murdered her daughter and her husband.
 The day after the murders, Bush's leg was treated by MAD member Chuck Stonex.
 Stonex later become a witness for the prosecution at trial.

 An early exchange within the 911 call was recorded as follows:

 Gonzalez: They shot me and I pretended like I was dead.
 My daughter was crying.
 They shot her, too.

 Operator: Are they still there, the people who, that shot them?

 Gonzalez: They're coming back in!
 They're coming back in!